sameduTM/simple_shell/README.md

-Writing a good README for your Simple Shell project is essential for helping others understand your project and how to use it.
-Here's a template you can use for your Simple Shell README:

 # Simple Shell

 **Simple Shell** is a minimalistic shell implementation written in C. It provides basic shell functionalities and can execute commands entered by the user.